How Many Americans Are Addicted to Drugs?

 - 426,000 total

 - 38,000, aged 12-17

 - 159,000, aged 18-25

 - 229,000, aged 26 and older

 The scope of the drug addiction epidemic in America is immense.
 It impacts people of all ages, races, genders and socioeconomic strata.
-To compound the problem, co-occurring SUDs and mental health disorders are common, with 19.6 million adults suffering from both in 2015.
-Moreover, only a small percentage of people who need treatment receive it, and even fewer go to specialized facilities.
+Co-occurring SUDs and mental health disorders are common.
+There are approximately 19.6 million adults suffering from both in 2015.
+Only a small percentage of people who need treatment receive it.
+Even fewer go to specialized facilities.

 What Are the Statistics on the Prescription Opioid Epidemic?

-- About 2.1 million adults in the U.S. reported symptoms of nonmedical prescription opioid use disorder based on DSM-5 criteria from 2012 to 2013.
+- About 2.1 million adults in the U.S. reported symptoms of nonmedical prescription opioid use disorder.4

-- In fact, in 2013, 746,000 people received treatment for prescription opioid use disorders at inpatient facilities or mental health centers.
+- In 2013, 746,000 people received treatment for prescription opioid use disorders at inpatient facilities.

-- An estimated 24 percent who were treated for opioid use disorders with pharmacotherapy primarily used prescription opioids.
+- An estimated 24% who were treated for opioid use disorders with pharmacotherapy used prescription opioids.5

 Opioid use disorder has well-documented negative consequences including: